jean/rapido.plone/docs/reference/external-call.rst

-It might be very useful when we want to use Rapido from a PythonScript, a Plone page template, or any Plone mechanism offering to run a small script (Plone workflow, ``collective.easyform``, etc.).
+It might be very useful when we want to use Rapido from a PythonScript, a Plone page template, or any Plone mechanism offering to run a small script (Plone workflow, :py:mod:`collective.easyform`, etc.).

 ``@@rapido-call`` accepts the following parameters: